 The easiest solution is using a 3rd party tool to precisely clean up your internal memory, such as CCleaner.

 Recommended: 10 Must-Have Android Apps that make your work easier

 This article will teach you how to clear up your smartphone, which functions to disable, which settings to change, and how to optimize mobile applications to work more quickly.

-It makes no difference whether your Android phone offers expandable capacity through a microSD card; you use whatever space you’re allocated, whether it’s 32Gigabytes or 200GB.
+Whether your Android phone offers expandable capacity through a microSD card, you use whatever space you’re allocated, 32Gigabytes or 200GB.
 Here are several simple methods to free up space on your Android handset, including internal and microSD storage.